debian-live/live-build/includes/lenny/install/README.txt

 Last-Minute Notes
 =================

-     * You should keep in mind that this is an unofficial disc of the Debian system.
+     * You should keep in mind that this is a beta disc of the current development version of the Debian system.
 This means that all sorts of bugs may be present anywhere in the system.
-Please report any bugs you find to the person that gave you this disc, not Debian.
+Please report any bugs you find in the Debian Bug Tracking System; details at bugs.debian.org.
+     * If you're reporting bugs against this disc or the installation system, please also mention the version of this disc; this can be found in the file /.disk/info.

 Installing software using Apt
 =============================